BIOL4110/Group2_Heat_Stress_Chinook_Salmon/README.md

-## Group2- Rising Temperatures and Alaskan Chinook Salmon
+## Group 2 - Rising Temperatures and Alaskan Chinook Salmon

 This is the repository for our project that aims to understand how the Temperature Size Rule and Heat stress impact Alaskan Chinook Salmon